kevinolega/callcentertrainingtips/_posts/2019-05-06-employment-checklist.md

 **NBI Clearance** (original copy) .

-In some situations you can get this same day and in other situations they require you to return after three days or so.
+In some situations, you can get this same day and in other situations, they require you to return after three days or so.

 I recommend paying the extra 100 pesos to have it delivered.
 It will often cost you more than Php 200 if you'll go back to just pick it up.